marcjermaine-pontiveros/qiskit-shot-planner/README.md

-# QAMP Shot Planner

-Budgeting circuit runs for expectation values using concentration bounds.
+# Budgeting circuit runs for expectation values using concentration bounds

 ## Overview